 A study looking at 2 new treatments for prostate cancer that does not respond to hormone therapy

-- See how these drugs affect PSA levels in men with symptom free hormone resistant prostate cancer
+- see how these drugs affect PSA levels in men with symptom free hormone resistant prostate cancer

-- Find out more about the side effects
+- find out more about the side effects

-- See how these drugs affect your
+- see how these drugs affected

 quality of life